tolaram-africa/traccar/README.md

-# Traccar Mod with less generic UI
+# Traccar Mod with a less generic UI

 ## Docker quick setup